 The flavors in bourbon come from the grain, the fermentation process, and especially the time it spends aging in charred oak barrels.
 Each bottle tells a unique story through its taste profile.
 To help you identify what you’re tasting, experts often use a bourbon flavor wheel that groups common notes into categories.
 We’ll walk through some of the most common ones you’ll encounter.
 Understanding these classic notes can also help you better appreciate how they play together in unique spirits, like the chocolate, marshmallow, and graham cracker notes in our S’mores Whiskey.

-Finding Sweet Notes: Caramel, Vanilla, and Honey
+Common Sweet Notes: Caramel, Vanilla, and Honey

 For many people, the first flavors they identify in bourbon are the sweet ones.
 These are often the most prominent and easiest to pick out, making them a great starting point.
 As you sip, look for notes of rich caramel, creamy vanilla, brown sugar, or even a hint of maple syrup.
 These comforting flavors aren’t from added sugars; they develop naturally during the aging process.
 As the whiskey rests in charred oak barrels, the wood releases compounds that create these delicious, sweet characteristics.
 It’s a bit of science that tastes like magic.
 So next time you have a glass, let the bourbon sit on your tongue for a moment and see if you can pinpoint that classic vanilla or caramel flavor.

-Spotting Spice and Wood: Cinnamon, Oak, and Tobacco
+Identifying Spice and Wood: Cinnamon, Oak, and Tobacco

 Beyond the initial sweetness, you’ll find a layer of spice and wood that gives bourbon its signature complexity and warmth.
 These notes provide a beautiful balance to the sweeter elements.
 See if you can detect hints of baking spices like cinnamon, clove, or even a touch of black pepper that might tingle on your tongue.
 These often come from the grains used in the mash bill, particularly rye.
 The barrel also contributes more than just sweetness.
 You might notice earthy, robust flavors like toasted oak, rich tobacco, or smooth leather.
 These woody notes add depth and a mature character to the spirit, making each sip more interesting than the last.

-Discovering Fruit and Floral Hints
+Finding Fruit and Floral Notes

 Just when you think you have bourbon figured out, it can surprise you with lighter, more delicate notes.
 Depending on the specific mash bill and yeast strain used, you might find a variety of fruit and even floral hints in your glass.
 Look for the bright taste of citrus, the deep sweetness of cherry, or the concentrated flavor of dried fruits like raisins or figs. These notes can add a refreshing and vibrant contrast to the rich caramel and spicy oak flavors.
 They might not be as bold as the other profiles, but their subtle presence is a sign of a well-crafted, complex bourbon.
 It’s these little discoveries that make tasting so rewarding.